Aikido Club, Bridgend South Wales

 Is Aikido good for Self Defense?

-Aikido is a very effective martial art for self defense, not only because it teaches us how to defend against a variety of attacks, but because it is also training our state of mind and physical condition.
-Improved posture and breathing helps us understand our bodies; a positive state of mind affects how we behave in the world and how we are perceived by others.
-The ability to maintain physical center and mental calm helps us deal with stressful situations or resolve conflicts in a variety of situations.
-Aikido also helps us develop our spirit, sense of well-being, awareness and compassion.
-The multi-faceted approach to Aikido training makes us stronger and more complete human beings, better able to diffuse or defend against negative situations.
+Aikido is a very effective martial art for self-defence, not only because it teaches us how to defend against a variety of attacks, but because it is also training our state of mind and physical condition.
+Improved posture and breathing help us understand our bodies; a positive state of mind affects how we behave in the world and how we are perceived by others.

 Come along and have a look and see what we do.